-- conduct our current and future clinical trials with RP1, RP2 and RP3; - further preclinical development of our platform; - · operate our own in-house manufacturing facility; - seek to identify and develop additional product candidates; - · seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - until our planned manufacturing facility is fully validated, continued limited manufacturing by third parties for clinical development.
+- conduct our current and future clinical trials with RP1, RP2 and RP3; - further preclinical development of our platform; - operate our own in-house manufacturing facility; - seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - until our planned manufacturing facility is fully validated, continued limited manufacturing by third parties for clinical development. - maintain, expand and protect our intellectual property portfolio;

-- maintain, expand and protect our intellectual property portfolio; - · acquire or in-license other drugs and technologies; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and operations as a public company.
+- hire and retain additional clinical, quality control, scientific and general and administration personnel; - acquire or in-license other drugs and technologies; and - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and operations as a public company.

-As of June 30, 2021, we had cash and cash equivalents and short-term investments of \$458.3 million.
-We believe that our existing cash, cash equivalents and short-term investments as of June 30, 2021, will enable us to fund our overall operations into the second half of 2024, excluding any confirmatory trial required by the FDA or other regulatory body.
+As of December 31, 2021, we had cash and cash equivalents and short-term investments of \$420.2 million.
+We believe that our existing cash, cash equivalents and short-term investments as of December 31, 2021, will enable us to fund our operations into the second half of 2024, excluding any confirmatory trial required by the FDA or other regulatory body.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.

 Because of the numerous risks and uncertainties associated with the development of RP1 and other product candidates and programs, and because the extent to which we may enter into collaborations with third parties for development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
-Our future capital requirements will depend on many factors, including those described in this section and above under "-Operating expenses -Research and development expenses."
+Our future capital requirements will depend on many factors, including those described in this section and above under "-Operating expenses-Research and development expenses."